pmowrer/jasmine-fail-fast/README.md

 * https://github.com/jasmine/jasmine/issues/414
 * https://github.com/juliemr/minijasminenode/issues/20

+Inspired by https://github.com/goodeggs/jasmine-bail-fast, which doesn't seem to be working with Jasmine 2.x.

 ### Usage
 This module is implemented as a Jasmine reporter.
 Add to the global Jasmine environment like so: